Jayabharat/simplecalc/README.md

-# calculator
+# calculator #flutter

-A new Flutter application.
+Its a basic calculutor app made with Dart and it supports history tab to view the history.

 ## Getting Started